 If a child is placed in out of home care, independent living services are required once they reach 14 years old and have been in care for at least six months.
 This includes an independent living assessment which drives a case plan.
-The plan outlines goals and services related to basic life skills in order for them to become successful adults.
-Assessments and plans continue to occur as long as the youth is in care.
+The plan outlines goals and services related to basic life skills for them to become successful adults.
+Assessments and plans continue to occur if the youth is in care.